 Katie Arosteguy has been teaching a variety of advanced composition classes in the University Writing Program at UC Davis since 2011.
-She teaches writing in education, writing in the health sciences, business writing, and science writing.
-She also teaches the basic writing class that UCD offers.
-She coordinated the Writing Ambassadors program from 2014-2017, an internship opportunity for undergraduates to volunteer in area K-12 schools and help kids with their writing.
-She has given presentations on multimodal writing assignments she designs for her classes at the Conference on College Composition and Communication and is currently at work on a book titled A Student’s Guide to Writing in Education with two of her colleagues.
-Before UC Davis, Katie taught all levels of composition at many of the community colleges in the Sacramento area for three years.
-Before that, Katie earned her California secondary teaching credential in English from Sacramento State University and taught junior high and high school English for a couple of years.
-She holds a Ph.D. in English from Washington State University, a Master’s in English from Sacramento State University, and Bachelor's degrees in English and Biology.
-She is also a National Writing Project teacher-consultant and has published several articles on representations of motherhood in popular culture and American literature.
+She teaches advanced composition, writing in education, writing in the health sciences, business writing, writing in psychology, and science writing.
+She also teaches the entry-level writing class that UCD offers.
+She coordinated the Writing Ambassadors program from 2014-2017, an internship opportunity for undergraduates to volunteer in area K-12 schools and help students with their writing.
+She has given presentations on multimodal writing assignments she designs for her upper-division classes at the Conference on College Composition and Communication and is currently at work--with two of her colleagues--on a book titled A Student’s Guide to Writing in Education that will be published by Teachers College Press in May of 2019.